AFLplusplus/AFLplusplus/README.md

    which you can set with e.g. `-p seek`

 You can also use different fuzzers.
-If you are afl-spinoffs or afl conforming, then just use the same -o directory and give it a unique `-S` name.
+If you are using afl spinoffs or afl conforming fuzzers, then just use the same -o directory and give it a unique `-S` name.
 Examples are e.g.:
  * [Angora](https://github.com/AngoraFuzzer/Angora)
  * [Untracer](https://github.com/FoRTE-Research/UnTracer-AFL)